-- A. Rules for visitors in the Labor Room will be in accordance with Hospital policy. - B. Although not required, upon the request of the delivering Physician or provider with OB privileges, a pediatrician (or if not available, an appropriately credentialed Physician or provider with pediatrics privileges) will be present at all deliveries, including but not limited to non-elective C-Section deliveries or in the event of unavoidable delivery of a high-risk patient, or unexpected fetal or neonatal distress. - C. At all deliveries, qualified hospital staff skilled in neonatal resuscitation will be available to care for the infant and present in the delivery room upon delivery. - D. All Physicians currently providing obstetrical services will be placed on the OB Walk In Call List for unattached patients.
-If a Family Practice Physician should determine the patient to be high risk, they should then refer to an OB/GYN

-- E. Prior to induction by medication is used, a Physician with C-Section Privileges shall be notified. - F. Elective deliveries will not be scheduled on weekends or holidays, unless arrangements are made in advance with the OB administrator or their designee.
+- A. Rules for visitors in the Labor Room will be in accordance with Hospital policy, "Patient Visitor Guidelines.". - B. STAT/Emergency Cesarean Sections: On- Call Obstetrician must remain on-site or be available to return to the Hospital and be prepared to perform a c-section within the ODH/ACOG decision to incision time requirements.
+On-Call Anesthesia personnel shall remain on-site or be available to return to the Hospital with enough time to administer adequate anesthesia prior to incision, in which the incision must occur within the ODH/ACOG decision to incision time requirements.
+Refer to Hospital Policy, "Cesarean Sections Performed in the Obstetrical Department Policy. - C. Although not required, upon the request of the delivering obstetrician or Practitioner/APP with OB privileges, a pediatrician (or if not available, an appropriately credentialed Practitioner/APP with pediatric privileges) will be present at all deliveries, including but not limited to non-elective C-Section deliveries or in the event of unavoidable delivery of a high-risk patient, or unexpected fetal or neonatal distress. - D. At all deliveries, qualified hospital staff skilled in neonatal resuscitation will be available to care for the infant and present in the delivery room upon delivery. - E. All Practitioners/APPs currently providing obstetrical services will be placed on the OB Walk In Call List for unattached patients.
+If a Family Practice Physician should determine the patient to be high risk, they should then refer to an OB/GYN - F. Prior to induction by medication is used, a Practitioner with C-Section Privileges shall be notified. - G. Elective deliveries will not be scheduled on weekends or holidays, unless arrangements are made in advance with the OB administrator or their designee.